 Fashion Institute of Technology is the best choice if you're thinking about a college degree in Design & Applied Arts.
-Fashion Institute of Technology Design & Applied Arts students make 28.9% more than the standard Design grad.
+35.8% of undergraduates at Fashion Institute of Technology are Design majors.
 The setting in a significant city is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.

 It is hard to beat The New School if you wish to study Design & Applied Arts.
-With 735 undergraduates, Design is quite a popular major at The New School.
+Soon after graduation, Design students typically earn an average of $40,011 at the beginning of their careers.
 New York, New York is the perfect location for students who enjoy the fast moving city life.

 Any student pursuing a degree in Design & Applied Arts has to take a look at School of Visual Arts.
 At School of Visual Arts, Design students have the plus of a really focused curriculum.
 Based in New York, New York, this school is a good choice for students who flourish in an urban atmosphere.

 Every student pursuing a degree in Design & Applied Arts has to check out Pratt Institute - Main.
-Design majors from Pratt Institute - Main receive an earnings boost of about 26.3% above the typical income of Design graduates.
+Students who graduate from the Design program earn an average of $40,965 in their early career salary, and $76,787 in their mid-career salary.
 Based in Brooklyn, New York, this school is right for young people who blossom in an urban setting.